eriimarie/data-science-project/README.md

-# Statiscal Data Science Projects
+# Statistical Analysis & Predictive Modeling Projects

   - # Project 1: World Happiness Report: Statistical Analysis and Data Visualization This project provides an in-depth analysis of the World Happiness Report dataset, focusing on key indicators such as social support, healthy life expectancy, generosity, and freedom to make life choices.
 The analysis begins with a statistical summary of the dataset, including metrics like mean, sum, common values, and median for each indicator.
 Key relationships between variables are explored, particularly between social support and generosity.